 Study Design & Progress

-This is a multi-center, double-blind, randomized placebo-controlled trial to assess the effects of folic acid and zinc dietary supplementation on semen quality , and indirectly on conception rates and pregnancy outcomes among 2400 male partners of couples seeking assisted reproduction.
+This is a multi-center, double-blind, randomized placebo-controlled trial to assess the effects of folic acid and zinc dietary supplementation on semen quality, and indirectly on conception rates and pregnancy outcomes among 2400 male partners of couples seeking assisted reproduction.
 A total of 2,400 male participants will be randomized equally (1:1) either to active study dietary supplements (folic acid and zinc daily) or to matching placebo.
 Only the males will be randomized to study dietary supplement or placebo.
 Treatment will continue for 6 months.
 Following a screening visit, participants will return at baseline, 2, 4, and 6 months.
-The trial is ongoing and currently recruiting with expected completion in 2017.
+The trial is ongoing and currently recruiting with expected completion of recruitment in 2017, with follow-up continuing in 2018.
 NCT Clinical Trials.gov Number: NCT01857310